Heated Debate about Hot Water

 If the water that comes out of your tap is too hot, you can install valves in the plumbing lines to reduce the temperature of the water delivered at the tap by mixing in cooler water.
 Another option is to install anti-scald devices at individual taps; they slow the water to a trickle if it gets too hot.

 In homes with small children or elderly occupants, it may be appropriate to turn down the temperature of the hot water tank.
-For those who feel compelled to do so, the Canada Safety Council recommends a temperature no lower than 54 C. If you are unsure how to make the adjustment, hire a qualified professional such as a plumber to do the job.
+For those who feel compelled to do so, the Canada Safety Council recommends a temperature no lower than 54 C. Be sure to check your local building and plumbing codes before doing so, as some regions may have minimum requirements in excess of 54 C. If you are unsure how to make the adjustment, hire a qualified professional such as a plumber to do the job.